Acceptable Use Policy

 31. Users shall not indiscriminately issue search instructions and download data manually or via automated intelligent agents that may potentially consume large amount of network/ internet bandwidth and ICT resources, or which may degrade the network performance.

-32. In an event that the situation poses an immediate security threat to the ICT resources or other external systems, SST may disconnect the user’s computer or ICT equipment from the school’s network and/or disable the user account for further pending actions and notify the user accordingly.
+32. In the event that the situation poses an immediate security threat to the ICT resources or other external systems, SST may disconnect the user’s computer or ICT equipment from the school’s network and/or disable the user account for further pending actions and notify the user accordingly.

 Failure to adhere to the policy and guidelines above may result in the suspension or revocation of the user account.
 In serious cases, students may also face disciplinary action in school and/or prosecution in the court of law if he/she uses his/her account for illegal purposes.